northshady/RAVEN_Reproduction/README.md

 ```

 ## Current reproduced architecture and end-to-end data flow

+> The reproduction was implemented by following the methodology described in the paper, using the open-source FFTRadNet repository as a reference, with implementation assistance from ChatGPT 5.6 Sol Ultra.

 The paper reports
 approximately **1.511M parameters and 1.023G operations** for RAVEN, but some